Strategy & Transformation

 NZ Regulatory Context

-Privacy Act 2020, FMA, RBNZ, and Treaty obligations built into strategy from the start
+Privacy Act 2020, FMA, RBNZ, and Treaty of Waitangi obligations built into every strategy from the start

 Right-Sized for NZ

-Strategy calibrated for NZ market realities, not scaled-down global templates
+AI solutions calibrated for New Zealand market realities, not scaled-down global templates

 Governance-First Approach

-Why AI Strategy Development Stalls in New Zealand
+Why Artificial Intelligence Strategy Development Stalls in New Zealand

 Three patterns we see consistently across New Zealand organisations attempting to move from experimentation to strategic AI adoption.